 We have a commitment to making the best outdoor accessories on the planet.
 And with that commitment comes the idea that we can never stop improving.

-That’s why when our community let us know there was a little confusion about which socks, gloves and hats were right for the activity they were doing and in the climate they were doing it in, we saw it as a huge opportunity to improve how we do things.
+That’s why when our community let us know there was a little confusion about which socks were right for the activity they were doing and in the climate they were doing it in, we saw it as a huge opportunity to improve how we do things.

-In 2019, we re-conceptualized our system of socks, hats, and gloves to be better aligned around weather and climate.
-The idea was that it would better enable Sealskinz customers to easily find the right accessory that works best for them.
+In 2019, we re-conceptualized our system to be better aligned around weather and climate.
+The idea was that it would better enable Sealskinz customers to easily find the right sock that works best for them.

-Every system, even the best ones, need a little explanation, so let’s get into the quick guide for buying Sealskinz.
+Every system, even the best ones, need a little explanation, so let’s get into the (somewhat) quick guide for buying Sealskinz socks.

 To make it as easy as possible, we’ve included the intended weather type as a part of the product name.
 It seemed to be the best solution for getting someone quickly to the products most likely to be a fit.

-When you see the word solo in our product names, it simply means that instead of a three-layer construction, it is a one-layer, or solo, construction.
+When you see the word solo in our product names, it simply means that instead of a three-layer construction like all of our waterproof socks, it is a one-layer, or solo, construction.
 Meant for everyday use, these socks have a comfortable close fit and allow maximum breathability and moisture management.

-Our All Weather line provides the perfect balance of both breathability and warmth.
-The products in this line have a merino wool blend interior for moisture control, breathability, and the perfect amount of insulation.
+Our All Weather sock line provides the perfect balance of both breathability and warmth.
+The products in this line have a Merino wool blend interior for moisture control, breathability, and the perfect amount of insulation.
 It’s our ‘all around’ fabrication making it perfect for both cooler and warmer conditions alike.

-Crafted with additional insulation, Cold Weather products are ideal for cold and wet conditions.
-A merino wool blend interior lining with added terry loop stitching that helps to keep you warm by trapping and retaining heat.
+Crafted with additional insulation, Sealskinz Cold Weather socks are ideal for cold and wet conditions.
+A Merino wool blend interior lining with added terry loop stitching helps to keep you warm by trapping and retaining heat.